 B.S., University of Maine

-A lifelong Mainer (a Lawrence H.S. and UMaine grad) Joe has worked in both the UMF Admissions Office and the UMF Financial Aid Office and in our Admissions Office, giving him a unique insider’s perspective of those key campus departments.
+A lifelong Mainer (a Lawrence H.S. and UMaine grad) Joe has worked in both our Financial Aid Office and in our Admissions Office, giving him a unique insider’s perspective of those key campus departments.
 Joe really knows his stuff in both areas.

 Office of Admissions